datastackacademy/data-engineering-101/week_1/ep3/README.md

 4. Writing, saving, and commiting changes to the local files
 5. Creating a remote repository on GitHub and pushing the local repository to it

-Steps 3 and 4 will be repeated for as long as you're working on the project.
+Step 4 and pushing changes will be repeated for as long as you're working on the project.
 We'll look at all the steps in more detail below.

 ### Step 1: Make the Repo and Files
 - Start a new repo in VS Code.
 You can call it whatever you want, and delete it later.
 Include: